ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 In fact, the allocations of the examples above will be on stack even without the `stack_` keyword, if it is safe to do so.
-The presence of the keyword on an expression only affects what happens if the value escapes (e.g. is stored into a global hash table) and therefore cannot be stack-allocated.
+The presence of the keyword on an allocation only affects what happens if the allocated value escapes (e.g. is stored into a global hash table) and therefore cannot be stack-allocated.
 With the keyword, an error will be reported, while without the keyword the allocations will occur on the GC heap as usual.
+Similarly, whether a value is global or local (and hence whether certain allocation can be on stack) is inferred by the type-checker, although the `local_` keyword may be used to specify it.

 Inference does not cross file boundaries.
 If local annotations subject to inference appear in the type of a module (e.g. since they can appear in